ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/configuration/licensing/licensing-overview.markdown

    In the [settings.json](../../../server/configuration/configuration-options#json)
    (located in the installation package "Server" folder), add the following configuration `"License.DisableAutoUpdateFromApi": "true"`.
-2. **Either set path to license file in settings.json or embed the license code directly into the settings.json.**
+2. **Either set the path to the license file in settings.json or embed the license code directly into the settings.json.**
    * File path option - `"License.Path": "path to your .json license file"`
    * Embed in settings.json - `"License": paste your license code including curly brackets here`.
    * See [examples here](../../../server/configuration/licensing/licensing-overview#activating-your-license).